Coxeter quiver representations in fusion categories and Gabriel's theorem

 If $\overline{Q}$ is a Coxeter--Dynkin diagram, then one can easily check that the connected components of $\overline{\check{Q}}$ are $ADE$ Dynkin diagrams; refer to \cref{fig: unfolding finite type coxeter} for the complete list.
 By \cref{thm: rep Q and checkQ equiv} and the classical Gabriel's theorem, it follows that $Q$ is of finite type.

 Suppose instead that $Q$ is of finite type.
-By \cref{thm: rep Q and checkQ equiv} its unfolded quiver $\check{Q}$ is also of finite type, hence the classical Gabriel's theorem says that $\check{Q}$ is a disjoint union of $ADE$ Dynkin diagrams.
+By \cref{thm: rep Q and checkQ equiv} its unfolded quiver $\check{Q}$ has only finitely many indecomposable representations, hence the classical Gabriel's theorem says that $\check{Q}$ is a disjoint union of $ADE$ Dynkin diagrams.
 In particular, the classification of finite Coxeter groups says that the associated Coxeter group $W\left(\overline{\check{Q}}\right)$ is a finite group.
-Since $Q$ is of finite type by assumption, \cref{lem: multilaced quiver not finite type} implies that $Q$ can not have more than one labelled arrows between any pair of vertices.
-In particular, its underlying graph $\overline{Q}$ is actually a Coxeter graph.
-By construction, the map $f: \overline{\check{Q}}_0 \ra \overline{Q}_0$ sending $(A,i) \xmapsto{f} i$ defines an (admissible) folding map of Coxeter graphs (in the sense of \cite[Section 3.1]{Lusz83} or \cite[Definition 4.1]{Crisp99}).
-As such, it induces an injective Coxeter group homomorphism $W(\overline{Q}) \ra W\left(\overline{\check{Q}}\right)$; see \cite[Corollary 3.3]{Lusz83} or \cite[Proposition 2.3 and 4.3]{Crisp99}.
+Since $Q$ is of finite type by assumption, \cref{lem: multilaced quiver not finite type} implies that $Q$ can not have more than one labelled arrow between any pair of vertices.
+In particular, its underlying labelled graph $\overline{Q}$ is actually a Coxeter graph.
+By construction, the map $f: \overline{\check{Q}}_0 \ra \overline{Q}_0$ sending $(A,i) \xmapsto{f} i$ defines an (admissible) folding map of Coxeter graphs (in the sense of \cite[Definition 4.1]{Crisp99} or \cite[Section 3.1]{Lusz83}).
+As such, it induces an injective Coxeter group homomorphism $W(\overline{Q}) \ra W\left(\overline{\check{Q}}\right)$; see \cite[Proposition 2.3 and 4.3]{Crisp99} or \cite[Corollary 3.3]{Lusz83}.
 Since $W\left(\overline{\check{Q}}\right)$ is finite, it follows that $W(\overline{Q})$ must be finite.
 By the classification of finite Coxeter groups we get that $\overline{Q}$ must be a Coxeter--Dynkin diagram. \end{proof}